 2b.
 Otherwise the UDM responds with "403 Forbidden".

+NOTE: Based on operator policy, when AMF receives 403 Forbidden, the AMF can avoid freezing the 5G-TMSI that the UE used, under consideration that the UE has been assigned another 5G-TMSI by another AMF.

 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the PATCH response body.